altmetric/til/ruby/benchmarking.md

 # Benchmarking

-If you want to compare two or blocks of code in ruby, there's a handy gem for it called benchkmark-ips (https://github.com/evanphx/benchmark-ips).
+If you want to compare two or blocks of code in ruby, there's a handy gem for it called [benchmark-ips](https://github.com/evanphx/benchmark-ips).

 Here's a simple example comparing the performance of `tap` against using local variables.